A 52-week high generally serves as an indicator for investors as stocks near that level are perceived to be winners.

-A particular strategy advises investors to gamble on stocks that have scaled 52-week high.
-This is a fairly new approach in the investing rulebook.
+One particular strategy advises investors to gamble on stocks that have scaled 52-week highs.
+This is fairly a new approach in the investing rulebook.
 Borrowing from the basics of Momentum investing, this technique bets on the principle of buying high and selling higher.

-Though skeptics may question this 52-week high investment strategy, we believe that it, when clubbed with the right set of parameters, will help rake in sizable gains.
+Though skeptics may raise a brow on the mettle of this 52-week high investment strategy, we believe that this, when clubbed with the right set of parameters, will help rake in sizable gains.
 A wide group of investors today favor stocks with prospects of scaling higher.
 These investors have mastered the art of finding stocks that have strong upside potential and are still undervalued.